ePages-de/epages-docs/apps/api-reference/resource-carts.md

 All data added to a cart is stored and available as these data or an order is retrieved.
 The cart also holds the feature for setting the billing address as well as the shipping address.

+When creating a cart, the [response header](page:apps-response-headers) contains a cart token `X-ePages-Cart-Token`.
-You cannot operate on a cart without a cart token.
+Without that token you cannot operate on carts.
-The cart token `X-ePages-Cart-Token` will be issued when a cart is created and can be found in the [response header](page:apps-response-headers).
+Any further request needs to contain the cart token in the [request header](page:apps-request-headers) `X-ePages-Cart-Token`.

 {% assign global_key = page.key %}
 {% image carts-overview.png %}